clrgit/constrain/README.md

 It matches value against the class expressions like #constrain but returns true or false as result.
 It is automatically added to classes that include Constrain.
-Constrain.constrain? raises a Constrain::Error exception if there is an error in the syntax of the class expression
+Constrain.constrain? raises a ArgumentError exception if there is an error in the syntax of the expression

 ## Expressions